 In fact, Professor of Sleep Medicine at Harvard Medical School, Charles Czeisler, states, “We now know that 24 hours without sleep or a week of sleeping four or five hours a night induces an impairment equivalent to a blood alcohol level of 0.1%.”

 That’s above all legal limits for alcohol while driving.
-Predictably, 20% of automobile accidents are cause by nothing more than lack of sleep.
+Predictably, 20% of automobile accidents are caused by nothing more than lack of sleep.

-That’s right, going a day without sleep, or a number of days on reduced sleep, and your cognitive impairment is equal to being legally drunk.
+That’s right, go a day without sleep or a number of days with reduced sleep, and your cognitive impairment is equal to being legally drunk.

-The reason for this, is that the thalamus — the region of the brain responsible for keeping you awake — ends up steeling all of the energy as it works in overdrive to compensate for your lack of sleep.
+The reason for this is that the thalamus—the region of the brain responsible for keeping you awake—ends up stealing all of the energy as it works in overdrive to compensate for your lack of sleep.